Conformal changepoint localization: Distribution-free changepoint localization

 \section{Distribution-free changepoint localization}

-In this section, we formally describe the problem of distribution-free offline changepoint localization and introduce the necessary notation.
-Throughout, $\N$ denotes the natural numbers and, for $K\in\N$, we write $[K]:={1,\dots,K}$.
+We formally describe the problem of distribution-free offline changepoint localization that was alluded to in~\eqref{eq:DF-guarantee}.
+Throughout, $\N$ denotes the natural numbers and, for $K\in\N$, we write $[K]:=\{1,\dots,K\}$.
 For any set $S$, let $\mathcal{M}(S)$ denote the collection of probability measures on $S$, and let $2^{S}$ denote its power set.
 We use $\overset{d}{=}$ to denote equality in distribution.

 With this notation in place, consider an ordered sequence of $\mathcal{X}$-valued random variables $\bX = (X_1,\ldots,X_n)$ for some $n \in \N$.
 Likewise, we use $\bx = (x_1,\ldots,x_n)$ to denote a generic element of $\mathcal{X}^n$.
 We assume that there exists an unknown changepoint $\xi \in [n-1]$ such that